ripleya1/ConcurrencySolutions/README.md

     - ![dp2-4](misc/img/dp2-4.png)
     - ![dp2-5](misc/img/dp2-5.png)
 - [`diningPhilosophersAlgo3.c`](diningPhilosophersAlgo3.c)
     - This algorithm does not deadlock.
 However, like algorithm 2, it does starve at times.
-Similar to algorithm 2, the philosophers are somewhat inconsistently starving.
+Also similar to algorithm 2, the philosophers are somewhat inconsistently starving.
 However, it seems as though this is more accentuated with 5 philosophers than with 4 for this algorithm.
 We can see this by looking at the graphs, and by seeing that the standard deviation of the sample with 5 philosophers (4344) is much higher than with 4 philosophers (2735).
     - For some reason, the difference between the total clocks for 4 and 5 philosophers for algorithm 2 (642149 and 746780 respectively) is much smaller than the difference between 4 and 5 philosophers for algorithm 3 (476312 and 756718 respectively).
-        - It seems that there's some sort of parity related inefficiency in the odd case for algorithm 3 (or possibly more accurately an efficiency in the even case) but I can't for the life of me figure out what it could be.
+        - Maybe there's some sort of parity related inefficiency in the odd case for algorithm 3 (or possibly more accurately an efficiency in the even case) but I can't for the life of me figure out what it could be.
-    - Another interesting tidbit I noticed is that for both algorithms, the medians increase a bit when there are more philosophers.
+    - Another interesting statistic I noticed for both algorithms is that the medians increase a bit when there are more philosophers.
 This makes sense because each philosopher would get less CPU time overall when there are more of them.
         - For algorithm 2, the medians are 5631 and 6357 for 4 and 5 philosophers respectively.
 For algorithm 3, the medians are 6679.5 and 7553.5 for philosophers 4 and 5 respectively.
     - ![dp3-4](misc/img/dp3-4.png)
     - ![dp3-5](misc/img/dp3-5.png)